-When you create distress in your partner you must relieve that distress as soon as possible.
+When you hurt your partner you must relieve that distress as soon as possible.
 Distress is defined as hurt, pain, sadness, frustration, shame and even anger.
 Your cue to apologize, or repair, is not whether you did something wrong but that your partner has been hurt by something you did or said.
 Saying you are sorry is uncomfortable.
 It is hard to admit shortcomings and acknowledge mistakes.
 But when you hurt your partner, taking responsibility is the key to restoring trust in the relationship.

-When your partner is hurt they ARE able to tell you how they feel in a non-threatening way.
+When your partner is hurt and they ARE able to tell you how they feel in a non-threatening way.